 Listing 7-6: Compiler errors from building the code in Listing 7-5

 What happened?
 Adding the pub keyword in front of mod hosting makes the module public.
-With this change, if we’re allowed to access front_of_house, we can access hosting.
-But the contents of hosting are still private; making the module public does not make its contents public.
+With this change, if we can access front_of_house, we can access hosting.
+But the contents of hosting are still private; making the module public doesn’t make its contents public.
 The pub keyword on a module only lets code in its ancestor modules refer to it.

-The errors in Listing 7-6 now say that the add_to_waitlist function is private.
+The errors in Listing 7-6 say that the add_to_waitlist function is private.
 The privacy rules apply to structs, enums, functions, and methods as well as modules.

-Let’s also make the add_to_waitlist function public by adding the pub keyword before its definition, as in Listing 7-7:
+Let’s also make the add_to_waitlist function public by adding the pub keyword before its definition, as in Listing 7-7.

 Filename: src/lib.rs